cll-ucr-p41-2023/dark-matter-lab/README.md

 3. Install the necessary Python libraries for this lab (Note: You may need to run `pip` instead of `pip3`.)

-`pip3 install numpy matplotlib pandas scipy`
+`pip3 install numpy matplotlib pandas scipy scikit-learn`

 ### Windows